Taffer/atlas-launcher/README.md

 * Smart about not reading/hashing files that haven't changed since the last check.

+## Open Questions

+If you've got answers to these, or can point me in the right direction (yeah, I know how to use [DuckDuckGo](https://duckduckgo.com/)) let me know!

+* I can't figure out how to get GTK's WebKit2 on MacOS, let alone get its Python bindings there.
+Until then, Atlas will be less flashy than Tequila or Island Rum.
+* Still not entirely sure how to package Atlas in a sane manner.

+## Why "Atlas"

 Atlas is named after Atlas Park, one of the starting zones in my favourite MMO of all time, _City of Heroes_.